pelyams/lock-freedom/README.md

-In this library, I'm continuing my personal diving into the world of synchronization
+In this library, I've continued my personal diving into the world of synchronization

-[todo] (almost everything so far :) )

 Library will consist of lock-free building blocks:
 - Hazard Pointer (regular) ✅